Download my CV here

 Academic Positions

-2020 – present Associate Professor of Sociology, Colorado State University, Pueblo* (*early tenure and promotion conferred)
+2020 – 2023 Associate Professor of Sociology, Colorado State University, Pueblo* (*early tenure and promotion conferred)

 2015 – 2020 Assistant Professor of Sociology, Colorado State University, Pueblo